 Medical Devices have always been key focus for Nuvolo.
 Its popular Connected Workplace solution, built on the ServiceNow platform, offers hospitals a centralized view of reported issues and scheduled maintenance across support teams, creating “an 'Amazon-like' experience in the workplace to consolidate support and deliver an amazing customer experience," according to Ben Person, VP of Product Marketing for Nuvolo.

-OT Cyber Security is a natural extension of Nuvolo’s core solution, offering a coordinated, centralized management solution for OT and IT security use cases.
+OT Security is a natural extension of Nuvolo’s core solution, offering a coordinated, centralized management solution for OT and IT security use cases.